Fireworks in the Gardens

 Wildflowers can be majestic—goldfinches love munching on Verbascum thapsis (common roadside mullein) seeds and butterflies love Knautia macedonica, which blooms from spring until stopped by frost in the fall

-beautiful urban oasis during the 2019 ADS Region One Meeting on July 5-7.
-Don't let the only guest missing be you!
+If you missed Mary and Rich's beautiful urban oasis during the 2019 ADS Region One Meeting on July 5-7, or if you want to see it again, visit their open garden on Sunday, July 11, 2021 from noon to 2:00 p.m.
+Don't let the only thing missing be you!